Clients Collaborate: Flexible Differentially Private Federated Learning with Guaranteed Improvement of Utility-Privacy Trade-off: Experiments

 \subsection{Privacy Experiments}

-In Figure \ref{Privacyattack}, our FedCEO and LDP-FedAvg exhibit similar privacy protection performance for user data, validating the privacy analysis in Section \ref{sec: 4.2}.
-Specifically, we input the locally uploaded LeNet model (gradients) from three different FL frameworks into the DLG \cite{zhu2019dlg} algorithm and set attack iterations to 300 with a learning rate of 0.01.
-Refer to Appendix \ref{app:privacyexps} for more details.
-Furthermore, we employ the privacy engine to compute privacy budgets \(\epsilon_p\) = 0.89, 0.48, and 0.34, considering noise multipliers \(\sigma_g\) of 1.0, 1.5, and 2.0 with \(\delta=10^{-5}\).
+In Figure \ref{Privacyattack}, our FedCEO and UDP-FedAvg exhibit similar privacy protection performance for user data, validating the privacy analysis in Section \ref{sec: 4.2}.
+Specifically, we input the locally uploaded LeNet model (gradients) from three different FL frameworks into the \emph{Deep Leakage from Gradients} (DLG) \cite{zhu2019dlg} algorithm and set attack iterations to 300 with a learning rate of 0.01.
+For our FedCEO, the DLG attack is conducted after the tensor low-rank proximal optimization to verify that our operation does not compromise the privacy protection of DP.
+Then we report the inference images and their PSNR (dB, $\downarrow$) values in Figure \ref{Privacyattack}.
+Refer to \textbf{Appendix} \ref{app:privacyexps} for more details.